anz-bank/gop/design/revision2.md

  - `Resource` is the target file (eg `pbmod.sysl`)
  - `Version` is the target commit hash (eg `165081dd92025fb5cae3fef575eca1ad9521e4cc`)
  - `Content` is the content of the file that will be returned
- - `Imported` is a flag to indicate whether any post processing jobs are required (for example is the Object should be cached by later steps)
- - `Processed` is an optional field that holds the result of any `Processor.Process` steps

 ### Retriever interface